alemar11/ios-watchos-tvos-macos-resources/README.md

 * [db_compass](https://github.com/alextarrago/db_compass) - It offers you a way to track the user's location and heading given by a coordinate or an address.
 Really useful for geolocation AR applications.

 #### 🔸*Swift*
+* [GpxLocationManager](https://github.com/vermont42/GpxLocationManager) - GpxLocationManager is a replacement for CLLocationManager that allows the developer to use GPS data from GPX files or CLLocation arrays for testing.
 * [SKMapsCenter](https://github.com/asklausen/SKMapsCenter) -  Maintain center while zooming.
 * [SnapLocation](https://github.com/ziligy/SnapLocation) - Swift micro-app that snaps your current location and writes it to pasteboard, it also optionally saves a map image in photos.